 As the many ethnicities of the Ottoman Empire left and settled in other parts of the world, the one word that they had in common was “Turkish yogurt“.
 From this word the modern, English version “yogurt” came to life.

 So, who does Turkish yogurt belong to?
 Nobody and everybody.
 And Turkish people.
 And Romans.
-And Greeks, and many oher Anatolian civilizations.
-All of these groups and countries are claiming for their own a food that in actuality is native to the region in general.
+And Greeks, and many other Anatolian civilizations.
+All of these groups and countries are claiming for their own food that, in actuality, is native to the region in general.
 Yogurt was innovated by nomadic tribesman from Central Asia, spread throughout the Middle East where it was used by all populations, and eventually made its way to Europe and the US.
 It should be recognized as a symbol of the Ottoman legacy.
 Each of these groups sharing in something that, for all practical purposes, belonged to all of them.

 Oh before we forget: if you wanna try real good Turkish yogurt AND if you happen to be in Istanbul, you may either join The Other Tour or go to Kanlıca yourself and have it there.